US Lecce: Third division years

 On 10 August 2012, Lecce was provisionally relegated by the Disciplinary Commission set up for the Scommessopoli scandal investigations 2012–13 Lega Pro Prima Divisione because of their involvement.
 Furthermore, the former president of Lecce, Semeraro, was suspended from all football activities for five years.
 On 22 August 2012, Lecce's relegation was confirmed by the Federal Court of Justice.
 In the first season back into the third tier, Lecce ended in second place behind outsiders Trapani and was surprisingly defeated in the promotion playoffs finals by another outsider club, Carpi.
 The following season ended in similar fashion, with Lecce failing to win the league once again and then losing the playoffs finals, this time to Frosinone, despite a number of high-level signings such as former Palermo star, and well-known Lecce supporter, Fabrizio Miccoli.
 In 2014–15 Lecce ended the season in sixth place and did not enter the playoffs.

 Following the departure of the Tesoro family, the club was taken over by a consortium of entrepreneurs led by Saverio Sticchi Damiani.
 The club ended the 2015–16 season in third place, two points behind the second-placed team, and qualified for the playoffs round.
 After defeating Bassano 3–0 at home, in the semi-finals Lecce lost to Foggia in both the home and the away match.
 In the following season, Lecce finished in second place.
 The elimination came in the play-off quarterfinals against Alessandria on penalties after two draws in two matches.

 Back to the top

 In September 2017, Fabio Liverani was named new coach of Lecce, with whom he achieved two direct promotions from Serie C to Serie A, thus bringing the Salento club back to the Italian top-tier league after seven years.
 Lecce then fought against Genoa for survival and made it to the last day of the 2019–20 season before being relegated with a home loss to Parma.
 The salentini missed out promotion to Serie A in the 2020–21 season, losing to Venezia in the play-off semifinals after a 4th-place finish, but then, with coach Marco Baroni, won the 2021–22 Serie B championship, thus celebrating their tenth elevation to the top flight and being awarded the Coppa Nexus.
-Lecce striker Massimo Coda was top scorer of the Serie B for two seasons in a row in 2020–21 and 2021–22.
+Lecce striker Massimo Coda was top scorer of the Serie B for two sonsecutive seasons (2020–21 and 2021–22).
+The giallorossi side then gained survival in the next Serie A campaign with a game to spare, with Baroni and Lecce parting ways at the end of the 2022–23 season.